cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 choose Starlark instead of common alternatives like JavaScript/TypeScript or WebAssembly:

 1. Starlark doesn't require compilation.
 No need to introduce full-blown compile -> deploy process for a few dozen lines of logic.
 2. Starlark script can be executed instantly on any platform.
-There is Starlark interpreter written in Go which integrates nicely with Cirrus infrastructure.
+There is Starlark interpreter written in Go which integrates nicely with Cirrus CLI / Cirrus CI infrastructure.
-3. Starlark has built-in functionality for loading external templates which is ideal for config sharing.
+3. Starlark has built-in functionality for loading external modules which is ideal for config sharing.
 See [module loading](#module-loading) for details.

 ## Writing Starlark scripts